tagnja/blog/source/_posts/spring-dive-into-source-code-ioc.md

 In this post, we are going to diving into the Spring framework in deep.
-We are going to analyze IoC implementation in the source code of the Spring framework.
+The main content of this post is to analyze IoC implementation in the source code of the Spring framework.

 ## Basics